Comprehensive Approach to Understand Architectural Millwork Design

-Maple is a popular wood type because of its high quality and availability in multiple varieties.
+It’s a popular wood type because of its high quality and availability in multiple varieties.
 Maple gives you two choices: light brown “sapwood” and dark brown “heartwood”.
-You can also avail both soft and hard maple.
-Hard maple is used for the flooring because of its strength.
-This wood species beautifully adapts any kind of the interior architectural millwork design.
+You can also avail of both soft and hard maple.
+It is used for flooring because of its strength.
+This wood species beautifully adapts any kind of interior architectural millwork design.

 Mahogany is commonly used in luxurious places and benefited due to its dark red brownish color and straight grain appearance.
 It is a hardwood that perfectly stains and look astonishing in a variety of architectural millwork designs.

 Walnut is a hardwood with deep brown color.
 It is a durable wood species with popular use in interior accent designing.

 Red oak has been appreciated for its strength and claimed to be one of the strongest wood available.
 It is a hardwood with its closed grains that look luxuriously attractive for interior work.